rprinz08/f80/README.md

 remove `--run` parameter in the script.
 Also note that the serial port your board is connected to must be adjusted in the script.*

+## BBC Basic

+A version of BBC Basic from R.T.Russel which is now open-source is included in this project.
+It is based on the BSX version frome [here](http://www.breakintoprogram.co.uk/projects/homebrew-z80/bbc-basic-for-z80-on-the-bsx) and only supports basic console I/O at the moment.
+So no possibility to load or store programs at the moment.

 ## Operating Systems

 Included in this project is a port of